Quick Start

 $ launchpod billing

-Subscription is active but cannot create instance
+Subscription is active but instance creation still fails

-Terminal shows blank screen
+Terminal shows a blank screen

-Tip: Keep the CLI updated
+Tip: keep the CLI updated

 $ npm update -g @launchpod/cli